-- The baby not fitting through the head for a Babygro of their age (or adjusted age) or hats for their age (or adjusted age) not fitting but clothes for the rest of their body do.
+- Also consider: a baby not fitting through the head space for a Babygro of their age (or adjusted age), or hats for their age not fitting, but clothes for the rest of their body fitting well.

 A baby’s head should be measured:

 - And at anytime there are concerns over the baby’s growth, development or general health.